Thursday, April 30, 2009

 1. Place bulgur in a large mixing bowl.

-2. Bring 2 cups of water to a gentle boil and pour enough of the water to just cover the bulgur.
+2. Measure 2 cups of water from the faucet.
+Pour the water over the bulgur and stir.
 Cover the bowl with plastic wrap.
-Allow the bulgur to soak up the water, about 15 to 20 minutes, until it is soft but not mushy.
+Allow the bulgur to soak up the water, about 20 - 30 minutes, until it begins to soften.
+The grains should not become mushy.
 Strain any excess water.
 The bulgur grains should be tender, but with a slightly chewy texture.
 The grains will continue to soften as it absorbs moisture from the other ingredients.

 4. Sample the tabbouleh, and adjust the seasonings according to your taste.